 Showing what questions you should ask about your premise is easier with an example.
 Let’s say our premise is this: Four elderly, single ladies live together in the same apartment.
 What kind of questions would this premise raise?
 And yes, I AM thinking about Golden Girls.

-How can the differences between these characters bring conflict and humour into their lives?
+How can the differences between characters bring conflict and humour into their lives?
 Now, if you’ve watched Golden Girls, you know that the four ladies – Rose, Dorothy, Blanche and Sophia – are very different personalities.
 Many of the episodes revolve around the misunderstandings and arguments you can have with people who live in close quarters with you.

 What advantages and disadvantages does being an older woman bring to the dating scene?
 Blanche in particular has a very active social life and most episodes have a new gentleman caller with new shenanigans.
 Rose, on the other hand, doesn’t date much and she doesn’t seem to get over her late husband at all.
 Any element in your premise will bring treasures and difficulties to your story, so make sure to find them when you’re mining for plot ideas.